esikm/Pillow/docs/reference/Image.rst

     .. warning::
-        To protect against potential DOS attacks caused by "`decompression bombs`_" (i.e. malicious files which decompress into a huge amount of data and are designed to crash or cause disruption by using up a lot of memory), Pillow will issue a `DecompressionBombWarning` if the image is over a certain limit.
+        To protect against potential DOS attacks caused by "`decompression bombs`_" (i.e. malicious files which decompress into a huge amount of data and are designed to crash or cause disruption by using up a lot of memory), Pillow2 will issue a `DecompressionBombWarning` if the image is over a certain limit.
 If desired, the warning can be turned into an error with ``warnings.simplefilter('error', Image.DecompressionBombWarning)`` or suppressed entirely with
         ``warnings.simplefilter('ignore', Image.DecompressionBombWarning)``.
 See also `the logging